 Veneer Placement Procedure

-At Kevin Kay DDS Family & Cosmetic Dentistry, veneer placement may take two visits, unless the restoration is created in-office with CEREC technology.
+At Kevin Kay DDS Comprehensive Family Dentistry, veneer placement may take two visits, unless the restoration is created in-office with CEREC technology.
 Here, we will define the steps that are required when placing a veneer created in a dental lab.

 Veneer placement may be performed under local anesthesia.
 We will first clean your tooth and determine an appropriate shade for your veneer.
 Note that if you want to get your teeth whitened, you should do it before getting veneers placed; otherwise, you may end up with a mismatched set of teeth.